-After the measurement setup is completed, one of the automated tests is chosen for the measurement from the "automated tests" tab.
+After the measurement setup is completed, one of the automated tests is chosen for the measurement from the "Automated Tests" tab.
 At that point, a dialog box for that automated test will come up where the user sets values and parameters for the test.
-In some cases a default setting comes up in the dialog box that is perfectly fine.
+In some cases a default automated test setting comes up in the dialog box that is perfectly fine.
 When the user hits "OK" upon completion of the dialog entries, the automated test is run.
-The automated tests dialog box is how below in Figure 22.
+A typical automated tests dialog box for a measurement is shown below.

-Figure 22: Screenshot showing the Automated Tests Dialog
+Figure 26: Screenshot showing an Automated Test Dialog